vishnuatrai/vishnuatrai.github.io/source/_posts/2018-12-20-mongodb-4-dot-0-support-for-acid-transactions.markdown

 To support benefits of ACID transactions with fully-denormalized document data modeling, MongoDB added single-shard ACID transaction support in the released 4.0.
 These single-shard transactions apply ACID properties on updates across multiple documents those are present in the same shard.
 Multi-shard transactions supposed to implement in release 4.2.

 ####Scenario, how it works?
-1. Client application will get a database session
+1. Client application will get a database session <!--more-->
 2. Database session initiate transaction block using `start_transaction` statement with `majority` `writeConcern` in `try` block.
 The only `writeConcern` thats suitable for high data durability is that of majority.
 This means a majority of replicas should commit the changes before the primary acknowledges the success of the write to the client.
 The transaction will remain blocked till at least 1 of the 2 secondaries pulls the update from the primary using asynchronous replication which is susceptible to unpredictable replication lag especially under heavy load.

 3. Within transaction block multiple insert/update/remove statements can be made.